dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment06.md

 User quotes:

-* "I think each button that states 'goal 1, 2, 3 etc..' could have an indicator, like an arrow, that encourages the user to click on the button.
 * "The color choice is dynamic and catches my eye"
 * "Adding some sort of symbol next to the newsletter sign-up would be nice"
 * "The design is very symmetrical"
 * "The page is filled with blue buttons, however, the black buttons stand out"
 * "It would be helpful to have some context to the page.
 A small bit of text at the beginning would be ideal"

 Overall, the user found my interface design pretty good and liked the design choices I made.
 The user noted the consistency and symmetry, both items that I prioritized in the design.
 They recognized the black buttons at the bottom, which were designed to stand out on purpose.
 In the case the user accidentally reached this page, they had options to return to the home page.
-Additionally, if they finished going through the goals, they had the option to read more information.
+The user also mentioned adding an arrow or indicator on each goal button that clearly indicates that it is clickable.
+This may be difficult as it will mess with the alignment, however, when doing revisions, it will be considered.
 The user pointed out that it would be more helpful to have some additional context to the page.
 I agree with this, especially as this is a design aspect that is needed on additional pages as well.
 As I do revisions, this will be the biggest thing to keep in mind with the interface design.
 Having some space for context/summary/instructions on any page is critical, and I'm glad the user was able to identify this.

 ## Accessibility Check
 A color contrast accessibility test was run on the various color contrasts on the interface design using the [Spark](https://www.getstark.co/) plugin.
 The results on the various contrasts can be seen in the screenshots below.